 Is there a financial aid component?

 Cheng Fellows are eligible for up to a total of $30,000 at the successful completion of the Fellowship in support of project-related inquiry, development, ideation, and advancement.
 A limited amount of funding may be available to enable real-time experiential learning.
 All funding awarded through the New World Social Innovation Fellows Program Fund is intended to support Cheng Fellow projects and innovation work and is not applicable to tuition, school fees, etc. This funding is considered taxable income.

 How do I apply?

-Cheng Fellowship applications for current HKS students, current HBS students, and rising juniors/seniors at Harvard College will open on February 25, 2019.
+Cheng Fellowship applications for current HKS students, current HBS students, and rising juniors/seniors at Harvard College are now open.
+The deadline to apply is APril 1, 2019.
 Applications for HKS Mid-Career students will open in Summer 2019.